rercek/Q_sensor-review/README.md

 ## Introduction

-This document presents a review on the accuracy of the following [ESP32-C6 multi sensor (alias Q_sensor)](https://www.tindie.com/products/adz1122/esp32-c6-multi-sensor-co2-voc-imu/) measurements:
+This readme presents a review on the accuracy of the following [ESP32-C6 multi sensor (alias Q_sensor)](https://www.tindie.com/products/adz1122/esp32-c6-multi-sensor-co2-voc-imu/) measurements:
 - Temperatures given by the AHT20, BMP280 and SDC40 sensors
 - Humidities given by the AHT20 and SDC40 sensors
 - CO2 given by the SDC40 sensor